Hussien-K11/Simple-SIEM-Simulation/README.md

-### Rule 3 – DNS Exfiltration Pattern Detection
+### Rule 3 – DNS Exfiltration via Encoded Subdomains
-This rule detects potential data exfiltration attempts over DNS, where attackers encode sensitive data into subdomains and send it out via repeated queries.
-While not common in normal business traffic, when it happens, it’s a serious indicator of compromise.
+This rule detects possible DNS exfiltration attempts by looking for encoded subdomains that resemble base64 patterns — often used in C2 communications or data theft via DNS tunnelling.

 <details>
 <summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
-I designed this rule to flag unusual DNS patterns that could indicate exfiltration.
-Attackers often base64-encode chunks of stolen data into subdomain labels, sending them in rapid succession to a domain they control.
-My approach combined regex checks for base64-style strings with frequency analysis, looking for multiple encoded subdomains queried in a short period.
-Even though my sample dataset didn’t trigger this rule, building it gave me experience in crafting logic for high-impact, low-frequency threats.
+This rule was designed to catch unusual subdomain patterns that indicate an attacker might be using DNS to sneak data out of a network.
+I focused on base64-style strings and hex-style indicators (long sequences of a–f or 0–9), which are both classic signs of encoded payloads.
+Instead of looking just at the main domain, I split subdomains and scanned for suspicious labels.
+The rule flagged multiple alerts in real log data, which is a solid indication that this technique works in real environments — no artificial IOC was needed.

 **Framework Reference:**
-- **MITRE ATT&CK T1048.003** – Exfiltration Over Unencrypted Non-C2 Protocol: DNS
+- **MITRE ATT&CK T1048.003** – Data Exfiltration over Unconventional Protocol: DNS
-- **NIST CSF DE.AE-3**, **NIST SP 800-92** – Detect anomalous DNS query patterns
+- **NIST CSF DE.CM-1**, **DE.AE-5**, **SP 800-92** – Detect abnormal subdomain activity
-- **CIS Control 13.8** – Monitor and alert on anomalous DNS activity
+- **CIS Control 13.9** – Monitor DNS traffic for unusual patterns

 **Logic Summary:**
-- Match subdomains against regex patterns resembling base64 or other encoding schemes
-- Group by queried domain and source IP
-- Flag if multiple encoded subdomains appear within 60 seconds
+- Split queried domains into labels
+- Use regex to detect base64-style (≥10 chars) or hex-style (≥20 hex digits) encodings
+- Filter for failed DNS response codes to catch attempts that didn’t resolve normally
+- Display alert rows, including the encoded label found

 <details>
 <summary>View DNS Rule 3 Screenshots</summary>